MicrosoftDocs/sql-docs/docs/powershell/download-sql-server-ps-module.md

 To install the **SqlServer** module from the PowerShell Gallery, start a [PowerShell](https://docs.microsoft.com/powershell/scripting/powershell-scripting) session as an administrator.
 You also start Azure Data Studio as an administrator and run these commands in a PowerShell session in the integrated terminal.

-> [!IMPORTANT]
+## Troubleshooting

-> If you run into problems installing, see the [Install-Module documentation](https://www.powershellgallery.com/packages/PowerShellGet/2.2.1) and [Install-Module reference](https://docs.microsoft.com/powershell/module/powershellget/Install-Module).
+If you run into problems installing, see the [Install-Module documentation](https://www.powershellgallery.com/packages/PowerShellGet/2.2.1) and [Install-Module reference](https://docs.microsoft.com/powershell/module/powershellget/Install-Module).

 ### To install the SqlServer module